-Powerplant Theory & Maintenance Fee: Paid for by OHP
+Powerplant Theory & Maintenance Fee: Paid for by OHP (Offered 2023-24)

-One Semester (2 periods) - No Prerequisites Students will learn the principles of theory, operation, and maintenance of powerplant mechanical and electrical systems including ignition, starting, and fire protection.
+Course #HP G361 Credit 1 Level 1 One Semester (2 periods) - No Prerequisites

+Students will learn the principles of theory, operation, and maintenance of powerplant mechanical and electrical systems including ignition, starting, and fire protection.
 Students will inspect, repair, and install aircraft powerplants.
 Students will examine and service systems that support each engine type including fuel, lubrication, and cooling.
 Additionally, students will perform powerplant conformity and airworthiness inspections, troubleshoot malfunctions and service aircraft to assure continued operation and reliability.
 Students may participate in "SkillsUSA", which is a career-technical student organization aimed to develop leadership, academic and technology skills in the workplace (some fees may apply).

-Aviation Maintenance GeneralCourse #HP G360Credit 1Level 1Offered in 2022-23Fee: Paid for by OHPOne Semester (2 periods) - No PrerequisitesStudents will apply knowledge of aircraft ground handling safety procedures to aviation maintenance.Students will start, ground operate, service, and secure aircraft.
-Students will perform aircraftmaintenance including detecting, identifying, removal, and treating of various types of corrosion foundon ferrous and non-ferrous metals.
-In addition, students will identify methods of cleaning aircraft andaircraft components.
-The course content also focuses on developing communication, leadership,human relations, and employability skills; and safe, efficient workpractices.
+Aviation Maintenance GeneralCourse #HP G360Credit 1Level 1Fee: Paid for by OHPOne Semester (2 periods) - No PrerequisitesStudents will apply knowledge of aircraft ground handling safety procedures to aviation maintenance.
+Studentswill start, ground operate, service, and secure aircraft.
+Students will perform aircraft maintenance includingdetecting, identifying, removal, and treating of various types of corrosion found on ferrous and non-ferrousmetals.
+In addition, students will identify methods of cleaning aircraft and aircraft components.
+The coursecontent also focuses on developing communication, leadership, human relations, and employability skills; andsafe, efficient work practices.

-Aviation Pilot TrainingCourse #HP G362Credit 1Level 1Offered in 2022-23Fee: Paid for by OHPOne Semester (2 periods) - No PrerequisitesStudents will learn the essentials of piloting an aircraft via classroom led Ground School, and if proficiency is obtained, they will have the opportunity to take the FAA Private Pilot Knowledge Test and earn that credential.
+Aviation Pilot TrainingCourse #HP G362Credit 1Level 1Fee: Paid for by OHPOne Semester (2 periods) - No PrerequisitesStudents will learn the essentials of piloting an aircraft via classroom led Ground School, and if proficiency is obtained, they will have the opportunity to take the FAA Private Pilot Knowledge Test and earn that credential.
+Page 33 of 34

 They will learn principles of aircraft operations, air traffic control, meteorology, and navigation, as well as aircraft performance functions including spins, recovery, stalls, landings, and takeoffs.
 Students will apply skills to tie-off, transfer and defuel aircraft.
 An emphasis is given to Federal Aviation Administration regulations, and mitigation of personal and aviation hazards.

-Course #HP G364 Aviation Capstone Credit 1 Level 1 Fee: Paid for by OHP.
-Prerequisite: Senior and Instructor Recommendation All Year Course Internship opportunities are available at Grimes Field Airport with Champaign Aviation Museum and Mid America Flight Museum, where students are given a "Hands On" opportunity to help restore and build vintage military and civilian aircraft.
+Aviation CapstoneCourse #HP G364Credit 1-2Level 1Fee: Paid for by OHP.Prerequisite: NoneAll Year Course

+Internship opportunities are available at Grimes Field Airport with Champaign Aviation Museum and Mid America Flight Museum, where students are given a "Hands On" opportunity to help restore and build vintage military and civilian aircraft.
 The capstone course provides opportunities for students to apply knowledge, attitudes and skills that were learned in the Transportation program in a more comprehensive and authentic way.
 Capstones often include project/problem-based learning opportunities that occur both in and away from school.
 Under supervision of the school and through community partnerships, students may combine classroom learning with work experience.
 Students may use the capstone course to earn a Ground School certificate or their Drone Part 107 certification, an industry recognized credential.
 This course can be delivered through a variety of delivery methods including cooperative education or apprenticeship.
-Students may participate in "SkillsUSA", which is a careertechnical student organization aimed to develop leadership, academic and technology skills in the workplace (some fees may apply).